Sport in Northern Ireland: Golf

 Golf is a very popular sport in Northern Ireland.
 Golfers from Northern Ireland enjoyed great success especially in the 2010s.
 Between 2010 and 2015 Graeme McDowell, Darren Clarke and Rory McIlroy won 25% of the titles in Major Championships.

+Golf is a primary driver of tourism in Northern Ireland.
+In 2025, golf tourism revenue was estimated to exceed £100 million, with Royal Portrush and Royal County Down which are frequently ranked the #1 course in the world by Golf Digest.

+The Northern Ireland Golf Open is a professional golf tournament currently played on the Challenge Tour.
+It is held at Galgorm Castle.
+In 2025, the NI Open seen a record-attendance of 22,000 spectators, with 20% of them being from outside of Northern Ireland.

+The Northern Ireland Legends Open is a premier event on the Legends Tour held at Galgorm Castle.

+Bowls

+Northern Ireland Bowling Association was founded in 1910, and was established to represent clubs playing bowls on municipal greens in public parks.
+While its membership has since expanded to include various types of clubs, its roots remain tied to major public venues such as Ormeau Park in Belfast and Ward Park in Bangor.

+The Northern Ireland Provincial Bowling Association governs competitive play for clubs located outside of the Belfast area.
+Its jurisdiction primarily covers the north and west of the province, featuring dominant clubs from towns such as Coleraine, Ballymoney, Derry, and Cookstown.

+Northern Ireland Private Greens League oversees private members bowls clubs as opposed to public parks.
+It is mainly for the Belfast area, including Belmont, established in 1877, and the Civil Service club at Stormont.

 Basketball

 For more international exposure, athletes from Northern Ireland have joined forces with Ireland and represent the Island of Ireland together as its own national team.
 The governing body of all basketball activities in the country is Basketball Northern Ireland.

 Ice hockey

 The Belfast Giants have competed in the Elite Ice Hockey League since the 2000–01 season and are the sole Northern Irish team in the league.
 The team's roster has featured Northern Irish born players such as Mark Morrison and Graeme Walton.

 Geraldine Heaney, an Olympic gold medalist and one of the first women inducted into the IIHF Hall of Fame, competed internationally for Canada but was born in Northern Ireland.

 Owen Nolan is a Canadian former professional ice hockey player born in Northern Ireland.
 He was drafted 1st overall in the 1990 NHL Draft by the Quebec Nordiques.